 Smashcut is an online film school that provides an affordable and flexible alternative to existing film education options.
 Smashcut offers a mentor-driven, project-based curriculum covering Screenwriting, Cinematography, Directing, and Editing, with cinema history incorporated throughout.
 Choose between our Standard 16-week program or Standard 12-week program.
 We occassionally offer Accelerated 8-week program, or Pre-College Summer program.

-Preview Classes will be available starting April 1, 2018.
-The full program will be available in May.
+Preview Classes will be available starting early May.
+The full program will be available on June 25, 2018.
 We will offer new start dates every month to accommodate most schedules.
 Smashcut will also be offered as a summer program.

 Smashcut is for anyone wanting to establish or improve their filmmaking and media creation skills.
 Smashcut students can be any age and live anywhere.
 Smashcut offers an introductory film program geared towards students eager to understand the production process, and gain filmmaking skills.
 For many, the cost and time commitment of a traditional film school is prohibitive and impractical.
 Now that the tools of production -- cameras, editing software, lights, etc. -- are readily available, it only makes sense that high quality film education becomes accessible, too.